New Neighbourhood Groups

 Are they just social groups or do they have discussions?

 Some groups will likely decide to have a focus for discussion; and others might be purely social.
+And in true Unitarian style, likely many gatherings will be both/and.

 What does the host do?

-For each gathering, the host (or hosts) can decide how many people, whether there’s food and if so what, and of course the time and date and focus of the gathering.
+For each gathering, the host (or hosts) decide how many people, whether there’s food and if so what, and of course the time and date and focus of the gathering.
 We encourage people to team up for the host role–perhaps one person has a home that would accommodate a gathering and the other host would send out invitations and take RSVP’s.

 Going out together